bsommerfeld/pathetic/README.md

 ### Yeah but how is it actually this fast?

-We used to use jheaps FibonacciHeap like all the other “serious” libraries.
+We used to use FibonacciHeaps like all the other “serious” libraries.
 It was fine.
 It was fast enough.
 It was also allocating objects like a crypto miner on Christmas.